 This web-based course provides instant access to the course materials (PDF download) and CE test.
-After enrolling, click on My Account and scroll down to My Active Courses.
-From here you’ll see links to download/print the course materials and take the CE test (you can print the test to mark your answers on it while reading the course document).
+The course is text-based (reading) and the CE test is open-book (you can print the test to mark your answers on it while reading the course document).

 The difference between online and web-based courses is that web-based course documents were not created by us (they are published documents from external sources located in the public-domain for educational purposes).
 Please note page numbers in the abstract above as these documents are not generally formatted for printing.